-Mistakes and bad input are facts of life.
 An important part of programming is finding, diagnosing, and fixing bugs.
 Problems can become easier to notice if you have an automated test suite or add assertions to your programs.

-Problems caused by factors outside the program's control should usually be handled gracefully.
+Problems caused by factors outside the program's control should usually be actively planned for.
 Sometimes, when the problem can be handled locally, special return values are a good way to track them.
 Otherwise, exceptions may be preferable.